 Skip to Content

-Murren is one of my favorite regions in Switzerland with some of the best balcony views in the world, which look down over Lauterbrunnen Valley with the ‘Big 3’ in the distance (Eiger, Jungfrau, Monch).
-I visited this region for a 5 days and barely had enough time to see all of the amazing hikes in Murren.
+Murren is one of my favorite regions in Switzerland.
+Here you will find some of the best balcony views in the world, looking down over Lauterbrunnen Valley with the ‘Big 3’ in the distance (Eiger, Jungfrau, Monch).
 Throughout my time hiking in and nearby Murren, I experienced some beautiful trails and I’ve put together this Murren Hiking Guide so that you can choose a hike or two (or seven) for your visit to Lauterbrunnen.
 I’m sure you will find a great adventure on this list of my nine favorite hikes in Lauterbrunnen.

 7 AWESOME HIKES NEAR MURREN